OpenNebula/docs/source/intro_release_notes/release_notes/compatibility.rst

 * network_pool
 * image_pool

-.. important:: The migration tool must be run **before** a onedb upgrade command is executed.
-Also don't forget to run onedb fsck after a onedb upgrae, so some inconsistencies are tackled.
+Once the migration tool finishes you'll have to follow these steps:

+* Run a onedb upgrade, so the database is migrated to the last version.
+* Run onedb fsck after the onedb upgrade.
+Some inconsistencies will be solved, others won't be fixed although they are expected.
+For example, you may find [UNREPAIRED] VM XX has a lease from VNet XX, but it could not be matched to any AR, that is expected for previously invisible NIC interfaces in VM added in the pre-migration phase.

 .. note:: The migration tool must be run from the same machine where the pre-migrator tool was executed as it requires some XML templates files stored in the /tmp directory.